k2ocabhinav/Uber-Clone-Spring-Boot/README.md

 ## 📦 **Deployment**

-Our CI/CD pipelines ensure automated and efficient deployment.
+Yet to be implemented.
 Configure your CI/CD tools according to your environment and requirements.

 ## 🤝 **Contributing**

-We welcome contributions with open arms! 💖 Fork the repository and submit pull requests.
+I welcome contributions with open arms! 💖 Fork the repository and submit pull requests.
 For significant changes, please open an issue first to discuss what you would like to change.

 ## 📄 **License**